coin-or/GAMSlinks/README.md

  1. Install a GAMS system, if you do not have one.
  2. Install solvers.
  3. Call configure, make, and make install.
- 4. Install the GAMS/COIN-OR links in your GAMS system by calling `make gams-install`.

 ### 1. Installation of a GAMS system

-A GAMS system is needed to build the GAMS solver interfaces.
+A GAMS system is needed to build and use the GAMS solver interfaces.

-You can download a GAMS demonstration system at http://www.gams.com/latest.
-The demonstrations limits are:
- * Number of constraints: 300
- * Number of variables: 300
- * Number of nonzero elements: 2000 (of which 1000 nonlinear)
- * Number of discrete variables: 50 (including semi continuous, semi integer and member of SOS-Sets)
+It can be downloaded from https://www.gams.com/latest.

+With GAMS >= 30, a license file will need to be present, too.
+The GAMS webpage will provide a mechanism to obtain a demo license.

 ### 2. Install solvers